 What consolidating super means

-If you’ve worked multiple jobs, you may have multiple super funds.
-Having multiple super funds means you’re paying duplicate fees and insurance premiums.
-Consolidating super basically means combining all of your super into a single account.
+If you’ve worked multiple jobs, you may have an account with more than one super fund.
+Having multiple accounts means you’re paying duplicate fees and possibly duplicate insurance premiums.
+Consolidating super basically means combining all of your super into a single account with one super fund.
 As the account owner, you can choose which account and combine all of your super together.

 While there's no requirement to consolidate multiple super accounts, having one account can be easier to manage, and can minimise fees and paperwork.

 You can start by reviewing super funds to decide which one is best for you.
 It might be one that you are already a member of, or it could be a completely new one.

 Fees - Compare the fees charged in each fund.
 Fees are generally calculated as a percentage of your super account balance and/or a fixed amount.